-Name of the Consultan(s) department Name of consultancy project Consulting/Sponsoring Agency Revenue generated (amount in rupees) No Data Entered/Not Applicable !!!
+Name of the Consultan(s) department ' ' Revenue generated (amount in rupees)

+NIL NIL NIL 0

 No file uploaded.

-3.5.2 - Revenue generated from Corporate Training by the institution during the year Name of the Consultan(s) department No Data Entered/Not Applicable !!!
+3.5.2 - Revenue generated from Corporate Training by the institution during the year

+Name of the Consultan(s) department Title of the programme Agency seeking / training Revenue generated (amount in rupees) Number of trainees

+NIL NIL NIL 0 0

 No file uploaded.